novasearch/wiki.novasearch.org/wiki/Cluster.md

 removed upon reboot, so consider creating a new folder with your username inside the root directory /localstore and use that instead if you want your data to persist.

+For users using key-based authentication, additional steps must be performed to ensure that the tickets are available and renewed on each
+machine:

+-   On Ariadne run:

+`kinit -r 14d`

+-   On the remaining machines run:

+`krenew -b -K 120`